kavita-p/code-style-demo/README.md

 4. Look at the badly formatted string in `demo.py`.
 Then, run `black .` and see how `demo.py`'s text changes.
 5. Now look at the imports.
 Then run `isort .` to have isort sort them.
-6. Next, run `flake8 --extend-exclude=.venv` to lint the file, and observe the unused-imports errors you get.
-(You exclude the `.venv` folder for obvious reasons.)
+6. Next, run `flake8` to lint the file, and observe the unused-imports errors you get.
+(You can look at the `.flake8` file to see configuration info, but it's mostly set up to exclude the `.venv` file and to ignore a couple of other things for the sake of compatibility with Black.)
 7. Reset the git repo with `git reset --hard`.
 8. Here's the big one: run `pre-commit install` to set up git hook scripts.
 Then, add some throwaway comment to the demo file and try to commit it.
 You'll see that pre-commit runs all of the tools we've just used automatically.
 This will run on every changed file in a commit every time you try and make a commit.
 Pre-commit actively prevents you from messing this up, which makes it far easier to share work across machines and with collaborators.